Lacquerware: Ryukyuan lacquerware

+Ryukyuan lacquerware is one of the chief artistic products of the Ryukyu Islands (today Okinawa Prefecture of Japan); it is quite distinct from the lacquerware found among the surrounding cultures.
+Nevertheless, Chinese and Japanese influences are present.

 Southeast Asia

 Burmese lacquerware

 Yun-de is lacquerware in Burmese, and the art is called Pan yun (ပန်းယွန်း).
 The lacquer is the sap tapped from the varnish tree or Thitsee (Gluta usitata, syn.
 Melanorrhoea usitata) that grows wild in the forests of Myanmar (formerly Burma).
 It is straw-colored but turns black on exposure to air.
 When brushed in or coated on, it forms a hard glossy smooth surface resistant to a degree from the effects of exposure to moisture or heat.

 History

 The earliest fragments of lacquerware basketry found in Bagan dates back to the 13th century.
 Evidence for older lacquerware in Bagan remains inconclusive.

 Bayinnaung's conquest and subjugation in 1555–1562 of Manipur, Bhamo, Zinme (Chiang Mai), Linzin (Lan Xang), and up the Taping and Shweli rivers in the direction of Yunnan brought back large numbers of skilled craftsmen into Burma.
-It is thought that the finer sort of Burmese lacquerware, called Yun, was introduced during this period by imported artisans belonging to the Yun or Laos Shan tribes of the Chiang Mai region.
+It is thought that the finer sort of Burmese lacquerware, called Yun, was introduced during this period by imported artisans belonging to the Yun or Northern Thai people of the Chiang Mai region.